 Porto a UNESCO World Heritage Site

-Porto is one of the oldest cities in Europe and Porto’s historical center was designated a UNESCO World Heritage Site in 1996.
+Porto is one of the oldest cities in Europe and Porto’s historical centre was designated a UNESCO World Heritage Site in 1996.
 Porto is the 2nd largest city in Portugal, Lisbon the capital being the largest.

-Many of the old mansions and palaces around the historical center of Porto were left to decay due to a tenancy law passed in the 1920s.
+Many of the old mansions and palaces around the historical centre of Porto were left to decay due to a tenancy law passed in the 1920s.
 Rents were controlled, the same rent was paid for generations, no increases took place.
 Landlords struggled to make the necessary repairs to the buildings and could not evict tenants.
 The streets became dangerous, drugs, prostitution, and many robberies occurred.
-The middle class moved out and re-established themselves to Foz where they had their summer houses along the Douro estuary.
+The middle class moved out and re-established themselves to Foz where they had their summer houses along the Douro valley estuary.

-In 2006 a bar opened by the name of Plan B, and that was one of the turning points in the regeneration of the historical center of Porto, which is now a major hub for some of the best bars in Porto and nightlife.
+In 2006 a bar opened by the name of Plan B, and that was one of the turning points in the regeneration of the historical centre of Porto, which is now a major hub for some of the best bars in Porto and nightlife.